On split quasi-hereditary covers and Ringel duality: Relative (co-)dominant dimension with respect to a module

-It follows, by Theorem \ref{moduleMuellerparttwo} and Corollary \ref{rightandleftrelativedomidimension}, that the relative dominant dimension of the regular module with respect to a module $Q$ over a finite-dimensional algebra coincides with the faithful dimension of $Q$ introduced in \cite{zbMATH01218841}.
-By Corollary \ref{rightandleftrelativedomidimension}, it is immediate that the relative dominant dimension of the regular module with respect to a tilting module is always infinite.
+It follows, by Theorem \ref{moduleMuellerparttwo} and Corollary \ref{rightandleftrelativedomidimension}, that the relative dominant dimension of the regular module with respect to a module $Q$ over a finite-dimensional algebra coincides with the \textbf{faithful dimension of $Q$} introduced in \cite{zbMATH01218841}.

-There is a version of Corollary \ref{rightandleftrelativedomidimension} for (partial) tilting modules.
-In fact, if the split quasi-hereditary algebra admits a duality functor on $A\m\cap R\proj$ interchanging $\St(\l)$ with $\Cs(\l)$ (or a simple preserving duality if the ground ring is a field), then the relative codominant dimension and the relative dominant dimension of a characteristic tilting module with respect to a partial tilting module are the same.
-Here, by a duality functor on $A\m\cap R\proj$ we mean an exact, involutive and contravariant autoequivalence of categories $A\m\cap R\proj\rightarrow A\m\cap R\proj$.
+There is a version of Corollary \ref{rightandleftrelativedomidimension} for (partial) tilting modules, if the split quasi-hereditary algebra admits a duality functor on $A\m\cap R\proj$ interchanging $\St(\l)$ with $\Cs(\l)$ (or a simple preserving duality if the ground ring is a field).
+Here, by a \textbf{duality functor} on $A\m\cap R\proj$ we mean an exact, involutive and contravariant autoequivalence of categories $A\m\cap R\proj\rightarrow A\m\cap R\proj$.